Store Swiftlet

 </swiftlet>

-Non-persistent queues use swap files for message overflow when memory limits are reached.
-Swap files are created in the configured swap path, with a configurable roll-over size to limit individual file sizes.
+For queues configured with non-persistent delivery, the Store Swiftlet uses swap files to temporarily store messages that do not fit in memory.
+Swap files are created in a configurable directory, with a configurable roll-over size to limit file growth.
 When a swap file reaches its roll-over size, a new file is created.
-Swap files are automatically deleted when the queue is closed.
-This mechanism ensures that non-persistent messages do not exhaust system memory.
+Swap files are automatically deleted when the queue is closed or the router shuts down.

 Configuration Example: